achntrl/achntrl.github.io/_posts/2018-09-13-build-own-cloud-kubernetes-raspberry-pi.markdown

 ---

-This article was published on [here Sicara's blog](https://blog.sicara.com/build-own-cloud-kubernetes-raspberry-pi-9e5a98741b49){:target="_blank"}.
+This article was published [here, on Sicara's blog](https://blog.sicara.com/build-own-cloud-kubernetes-raspberry-pi-9e5a98741b49){:target="_blank"}.